Control caching of your RIA applications

 This method is what I call overkill, but I did found myself using it a couple of times in the past.

-I won’t get into code (unless you ask me to…) but the Idea is this.
+I won’t get into code (unless you ask me to…), but the idea is this.
 There’s a service managing the builds of the application.

 Each build of the application has an ID embedded inside the code like so:

+OK, so now we have the version label in the application.
 All we have to do is create a service, set the final version expected there say

-if the version passed into the service is not the latest, simply tell that to your user.
+If the version passed into the service is not the latest, simply tell that to your user.

 This process can be with or without a database, can be with ExternalInterface and the use of JavaScript, it can really be whatever you want.